pelias/schema/README.md

 #### update settings on an existing index

-This is useful when you want to add a new analyser or filter on an existing index.
+This is useful when you want to add a new analyser or filter to an existing index.

-**note:** it is impossible to change the `number_of_shards` for an existing index.
+**note:** it is impossible to change the `number_of_shards` for an existing index, this will require a full re-index.

 ```bash
 node scripts/update_settings.js;          # update index settings